camicroscope/security-router-v2/README.md

 ### User Managment

-(IN PROGRESS -- REMOVE THIS WARNING WHEN TESTED)
 This tool does not directly keep track of users, but it provides a framework to integrate with a service which does.
 In routes.json, add an "auth" section with the following configuration options.